A Large Confirmatory Dynamic Factor Model for Stock Market Returns in Different Time Zones: Introduction

+The second approach involves use of intraday prices as the ``pseudo" closing prices of one market to better match the closing prices of another market closing at an earlier time (\cite{SCHOTMAN2006462}, \cite{savva2009spillovers} ).
+For example, \cite{SCHOTMAN2006462} used an intraday price of the German market as its pseudo closing price when studying the German and Hungarian markets.
+The timing of the intraday price is chosen to match the closing time of the Hungarian market.

+The third approach is attributed to \cite{burns1998correlations}, who proposed a Vector Moving Average (VMA) structure for handling the non-synchronous trading.
+This method has been widely utilized in various studies ( \cite{BENSAIDA2019}, \cite{OPIE2020}).

+The fourth approach involves using contemporaneous or lagged variables accordingly to reflect the time zone differences.
+For instance, \citet[][p.11]{bekaert2023risk} wrote, ``For the euro area, JP (Japanese) and EA (European) shocks that materialize before or during the European opening hours enter contemporaneously while the other shocks as well as the US shocks enter the information set on the next trading day."
+Also see \cite{CAI2009} and \cite{lehkonen2015stock}.

+We have a few remarks about these approaches.
+Using returns of relatively low frequencies as in the first approach prevents researchers from studying stock co-movement at higher frequencies.
+The second approach utilizes intraday data which might be unavailable or costly.
+The third approach is sensitive to the ordering of returns.
+For instance, using a vector of returns of Asia, Europe, and the US of the same calendar day might produce a different result from using a vector of returns of Europe and the US of a calendar day, together with the return of Asia of the next day.
+The fourth approach is a very flexible way to address the non-synchronous trading issue, but does not allow one to identify the source of variation or its relative impacts as is possible in our framework.

-The approach of having global and continental factors, in some respects, resembles that of \cite{koseotrokwhiteman2003} who modeled world yearly macroeconomic aggregates (output, consumption and investment) using a statistical dynamic factor model consisting of global, regional and country-specific factors.
-The difference is that we work with daily stock returns and have the feature of sequential revelation of the global information in the observed returns in the three continents.
-Likewise, our approach is related to the GVAR modeling approach (\cite{pesaranetal2004}), which was developed to model world low-frequency macroeconomic series.
-Here we do not have so many relevant variables beyond the prices themselves and hence our model is in terms of unobserved factors.
+The methodological approach of having global and continental factors, in some respects, is inspired by \cite{lin1994bulls} who investigated the correlation between the Nikkei 225 and S\&P500 indices.
+They proposed a signal-extraction model containing a global factor and a local factor for the returns, but the model cannot generalize to a case of many stocks in multiple time zones easily.
+Our approach resembles that of \cite{koseotrokwhiteman2003} who modeled 60 markets' yearly macroeconomic aggregates (output, consumption and investment) using a dynamic factor model consisting of global, regional, and market-specific factors.
+The difference is that we work with daily stock returns and have the feature of sequential revelation of the international information, measured at 1/3-day frequency, in the returns of the three continents.
+Likewise, our approach is related to \cite{hallinliska2011} and \cite{barigozzihallinsoccorsi2019}, who considered generalized dynamic factor models in the presence of blocks.\footnote{\cite{barigozzihallinsoccorsi2019} analyzed the US, European and Japanese stock returns.
+Their model allows for not only global or continental factors, but also factors affecting any two of the three markets.
+Nevertheless they found no global factors in their sample.}